 Missoula has an ample tourism industry based on hunting and fishing, and is located within the fly fishing Golden Triangle.
 The nearest ski area is Montana Snowbowl.

-Missoula has a thriving arts scene.
+Missoula has a thriving arts scene as well as a diverse and influential music scene.
 The International Wildlife Film Festival is held annually at the historic Wilma Theatre.
 The Missoula Children's Theatre is an international touring program that visits nearly 1,000 communities per year.